-Darryl Strawberry (03/12/62) is a former right fielder who played for the New York Mets, the Los Angeles Dodgers, the San Francisco Giants, and the New York Yankees respectively in a decorated 17-season career.
+Darryl Strawberry (03/12/62) is a former right fielder who played for the New York Mets, the Los Angeles Dodgers, the San Francisco Giants, and the New York Yankees, with a decorated 17-season career.

 Darryl Strawberry Rookie Year Stats: 122 games | 26 homers | .257 avg | 74 RBIs | 19 stolen bases | Rookie of the Year